SalehOglu/recipes/README.md

-# Nuxt
+# Sufrah (recipe-app)

-A Recipe application based on the dummyJSON API.
+A Recipe application based on the dummyJSON API, built using Nuxt.js.